-We believe that our existing cash and cash equivalents, restricted cash, related interest receivable, cash generated from operations and available borrowings under our revolving credit facility will be sufficient to meet anticipated cash needs for working capital, new product development and capital expenditures for at least the next 12 months.
-As part of our growth strategy, we are actively reviewing possible acquisitions that complement our products and services.
+We believe that our existing cash and cash equivalents, restricted cash, related interest receivable, cash generated from operations, and available borrowings under our revolving credit facility will be sufficient to meet anticipated cash needs for working capital, new product development and capital expenditures for at least the next 12 months.
+Our revolving credit facility expires in July 2009, and we are pursuing to renew or replace this credit facility before its expiration, which may be difficult in the current economic environment.
+As part of our growth strategy, we review possible acquisitions that complement our products and services.
 We anticipate that future acquisitions, if any, would be effected through a combination of stock and cash consideration.
 We may need to raise additional capital through the issuance of equity or debt securities and/or borrowings under our revolving credit facility, or another facility, to finance any future acquisitions.
 The issuance of our stock as consideration for an acquisition would have a dilutive effect and could adversely affect our stock price.
-There can be no assurance that additional sources of financing will be available to us on acceptable terms, or at all, to consummate any acquisitions.
+The credit markets have been experiencing extreme volatility and disruption, and we cannot assure you that if we need additional financing that it will be available on terms favorable to us, or at all.
 Failure to generate sufficient cash flow from operations or raise additional capital when required in sufficient amounts and on terms acceptable to us could harm our business, financial condition and results of operations.